 I found that not all the bus booking sites included the earlier buses- getmybus does.
 Our bus left on time but hit traffic and arrived about 45 minutes behind schedule.

 Please Note: It is standard to pay extra for each bag you check under the bus.
-We paid 7 kn/bag (about $1 USD).
-They only take cash so it’s best to be prepared with smaller bills.
+We paid about 1 Euro per bag.
+They only take cash so it’s best to be prepared with small change.

-Check Details: Day Trip to Plitvice Lakes and Rastoke from Split
+Check Details: Day Trip to Plitvice Lakes from Split

 How Much Time Do I Need at Plitvice Lakes in Croatia?